Knoxville, Tennessee: Technology and research

-Culture
+Arts and culture

 Knoxville is home to a rich arts community and has many festivals throughout the year.
-Its contributions to old-time, bluegrass and country music are numerous, from Flatt & Scruggs and Homer & Jethro to the Everly Brothers.
+Its contributions to old-time, bluegrass and country music are numerous, from Flatt and Scruggs and Homer and Jethro to The Everly Brothers.

 The Knoxville Symphony Orchestra (KSO), established in 1935, is the oldest continuing orchestra in the southeast.
-The KSO maintains a core of full-time professional musicians, and performs at more than 200 events per year.
-Its traditional venues include the Tennessee Theatre, the Bijou Theatre, and the Civic Auditorium, though it also performs at a number of non-traditional venues.
+The KSO maintains a core of full-time professional musicians and performs at more than 200 events per year.
+Its traditional venues include the Tennessee Theatre, the Bijou Theatre, and the Civic Auditorium, though it also performs at several non-traditional venues.
 The Knoxville Opera performs a season of opera every year, accompanied by a chorus.
 Knoxville was the location of Sergei Rachmaninoff's final concert in 1943, performed at Alumni Memorial Auditorium at the University of Tennessee.

-Knoxville's underground music scene is rooted with the promotion by AC Entertainment founder Ashley Capps around 1979.
+Knoxville's underground music scene is rooted with the promotion by AC Entertainment around 1979.
 AC Entertainment, a local entertainment group, sought to expand the city's scene.
-In the 1990s, noted alternative rock critic Ann Powers, author of Weird Like Us: My Bohemian America, referred to the city as "Austin without the hype".
-Knoxville is also home to a vibrant punk rock scene, having emerged from venues in the Old City district, specifically the Mill & Mine and Pilot Light venues.
-Its underground music scene in punk and hardcore grew as early as 1979.
-Such punk and hardcore bands included UXB, the STDs, and Koro.
-Spurred by Capps, Knoxville hosts the Big Ears music festival since 2009.
-The festival, dubbed the "most ambitious avant-garde festival in America in more than a decade" in a 2014 Rolling Stone article, hosts musicians ranging from the aforementioned punk rock to chamber pop.
+In the 1990s, noted alternative rock critic Ann Powers referred to the city as "Austin without the hype".
+Knoxville is home to a vibrant punk rock scene, having emerged from venues in the Old City district, specifically the Mill & Mine and Pilot Light venues.
+Such punk and hardcore bands include UXB, the STDs, and Koro.
+Knoxville hosts the Big Ears music festival since 2009.
+The festival, dubbed the "most ambitious avant-garde festival in America in more than a decade" in a 2014 Rolling Stone article, hosts musicians ranging from punk rock to chamber pop.

 The city also hosts numerous art festivals, including the 17-day Dogwood Arts Festival in April, which features art shows, crafts fairs, food and live music.
 Also in April is the Rossini Festival, which celebrates opera and Italian culture.
 June's Kuumba (meaning creativity in Swahili) Festival commemorates the region's African American heritage and showcases visual arts, folk arts, dance, games, music, storytelling, theater, and food.